top of page

 Is Rabat worth visiting?

-Boasting a strategic location along the Atlantic coast, Rabat's proximity to the ocean lends it a mild, temperate climate and a laidback, seaside ambiance that further distinguishes it, all while being just an hour by train from Casablanca.
-Add to that, the city is home to some excellent riads that celebrate Moroccan craftsmanship in all its glory!
+Boasting a strategic location along the Atlantic coast, Rabat's proximity to the ocean and its mild, temperate climate add to its appeal, all while being just an hour by train from Casablanca.
+Not only that but the city is home to some excellent riads that celebrate Moroccan craftsmanship in all its glory!

 Is Rabat worth visiting?